Nebo15/qbill.docs/source/index.md

 - ```application/xml``` - to receive response in XML format;
 - ```text/csv``` - to receive response in CSV format.

 Internally we stick with JSON, and convert it to XML or CSV when necessary, so response structure for JSON and XML content types will be pretty much the same.
-But for CSV we won't return any additional meta (for eg. pagination) to make it prettier in spreadsheets viewers.
+But for CSV we will return only content in root ```data``` object, without any additional meta (for eg. pagination) to make it prettier in spreadsheets viewers.

 To simplify documentation all samples will be provided with JSON ```content-type``` responses.

 ## Errors

 All errors is returned in JSON format if another ```content-type``` is not specified.
-This means that your will receive JSON for requests with incorrect ```content-type``` header.
+This means that your will receive JSON for requests with HTTP 415 code when incorrect ```content-type``` is provided.

 ### Application Error Types